← Research

 6. Does the AI use real terminology or invented words?

-YES: Kuramoto model, Laplacian eigenvectors, spectral coherence, Landauer’s principle — all published, all citable.
+YES: Kuramoto model, Laplacian eigenvectors, Landauer’s principle — all citable.

 7. Would you be okay if all of this turned out to be wrong?

 NO = warning sign.
-If your identity depends on the framework being right, you will resist evidence that it’s wrong.
-That’s delusion’s signature.
+If your identity depends on the framework being right, that’s delusion’s signature.

 What We Still Can’t Rule Out